pap3rhat/visualization-tools/README.md

 The effect of this filter can be seen here: <a href="#example-images">Example images</a>

 #####  *Implementation remarks*
 1. If you select the *Sharpening* shader option in the *ControlShader* script you can get the additional option to change the kernel size.
-The bigger this value that stronger the effect.
+The bigger this value, the stronger the effect.
 The minimum value is $5$, the maximum value is $127$ and the default value is $9$.
 Only odd values change the effect.
+Only integer values are possible.
 2. The scaling factor $x$ is set to $0.85$ and cannot be controlled via the inspector.
 If you want to be able to control this value, you have to include it into the inspector yourself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 #### *Radial blur*
-As the name suggest a radial blur is a kind of low-pass filter.
+As the name suggest a radial blur is a kind of a low-pass filter.
 So it "smoothes" the image by keeping its low frequencies and discarding its high frequencies.
 There are however some difference to a Box blur or a Gaussian blur. <br />
 For a Box blur or a Gaussian blur the image gets smoothed along the horizontal axis by a kernel that for example looks like this ( $3 \times 3$ one-dimensional Gaussian kernel)
 ```math
 \frac{1}{4} \cdot  \begin{bmatrix}